guesant/ava-pro/README.md

-# improved-moodle
+# AVA Pro

-Extensão para navegador criada para melhorar a experiência do usuário na plataforma Moodle
+Extensão para navegador criada para melhorar a experiência do usuário em plataformas educacionais Moodle™ (\*).

+\* Moodle™ trade marks are owned by either Moodle Pty Ltd or one of its associated entities.
+Read more here: <https://moodle.com/trademarks/>.

 ## Instalação